gjbex/CMake-usecases/source_code/README.md

    part of further build steps.
 1. `openmp`: example of building an OpenMP application.
 1. `mpi`: example of building an MPI application.
+1. `hdf5`: example of building a Fortran application that uses HDF5.